kubedzero/difflens/README.md

 - https://stackoverflow.com/questions/3765234/listing-and-deleting-git-commits-that-are-under-no-branch-dangling getting rid of commits that are not in any branch
   - Useful when searching `git grep someSearch $(git rev-list --all) ` to try and find string occurrences that now only exist in no-longer-referenced commit IDs.
 NOTE that the command can be updated to `git grep someSearch $(git rev-list HEAD)` to only search in commits in the HEAD branch.
   - `git stash clear && git reflog expire --expire-unreachable=now --all && git fsck --unreachable && git gc --prune=now` can clean things up
+- https://forums.unraid.net/topic/61996-cron-jobs-notify/ had information on sending notifications (email and browser) using Unraid's built in notification engine
+  - `/usr/local/emhttp/webGui/scripts/notify [-e "event"] [-s "subject"] [-d "description"] [-i "normal|warning|alert"] [-m "message"]` is all it takes.
+Everything is optional, but subject is recommended since that shows up in the email subject and the rest shows up in the email body.
+- https://github.com/cpburnz/python-path-specification and https://github.com/mherrmann/gitignore_parser were alternative Python packages that could assist with parsing a `.gitignore` style file and then analyzing an input file compared against it
+- https://www.python.org/dev/peps/pep-0517/ describes the purpose of the `pyproject.toml` file